Trauma and Emergency Care specialty profile

-Why you should deliver injuries and emergencies research in the UK
+Why you should deliver trauma and emergency care research in the UK

-The Injuries and Emergencies Specialty supports and oversees research studies that encompass an extensive range of conditions which require prompt diagnosis and treatment if the patients are to have the best outcome.
+The Trauma and Emergency Care Specialty supports and oversees research studies that encompass an extensive range of conditions which require prompt diagnosis and treatment if the patients are to have the best outcome.
 This may involve pre-hospital care where urgent emergencies require immediate intervention from paramedics on site, or rapid treatment in an Emergency Department or Trauma Operating room at the hospital.
 Within a non-emergency setting, it can also involve some aspects of recovery and rehabilitation after injury.

 Our studies range from observational trials to multicentre clinical interventions.
 They include studies investigating aspects of ‘major trauma’ in road accidents or falls, burns, anaphylaxis (serious allergic reaction), asthma attacks, and cardiac arrest, through to carbon monoxide poisoning, broken bones and sports injuries.

 We form one of 30 communities of clinical practice that are brought together by the National Institute for Health Research (NIHR) Clinical Research Network (CRN) to provide national networks of research expertise.
-The Injuries and Emergencies Specialty is made up of research-interested clinicians and practitioners at both national and local levels.
+The Trauma and Emergency Care Specialty is made up of research-interested clinicians and practitioners at both national and local levels.
 We work to provide injuries and emergencies studies on the NIHR CRN Portfolio with the support they need to successfully deliver to time and target.

 We can provide:

-The Injuries and Emergencies Speciality benefits from a UK-wide network of leading academic clinicians experienced in the efficient delivery of high-quality studies in an emergency setting.
+The Trauma and Emergency Care Speciality benefits from a UK-wide network of leading academic clinicians experienced in the efficient delivery of high-quality studies in an emergency setting.

 Access to participants